Tickets

 Reichstag or Bundestag on Platz der Republik in Berlin in Germany

-Fall of the Berlin Wall and Reunification
+Fall of the Berlin Wall and Reichstag restoration

 1989-1990